Skip to main content

 Evaluation Caseload Tracker

-Comprehensive Excel workbook tracking your full evaluation caseload — student info, dates, EB status, eval team, data collection checklist, assessment progress, and compliance steps.
-Auto-calculates age.
-Color-codes rows by due date urgency.
-Campus filter tabs update automatically.
+Track your full evaluation caseload — student info, dates, EB status, eval team, data collection, assessment progress, and compliance steps.
+Available as a Google Sheets version (with Student Card, calendar sync, and parent email generator) or a downloadable Excel file.
+Color-codes rows by deadline urgency.
+Campus view tabs auto-populate.

 Team · Tracking